-A woman’s risk for numerous medical conditions, including breast cancer, type 2 diabetes, and heart disease rises during and after menopause.
-Working out regularly, good nutrition and maintaining a healthy weight can help offset these risks.
+A woman’s risk for numerous medical conditions, including breast cancer, type 2 diabetes, osteoporosis, dementia and heart disease rises during and after menopause.
+Working out regularly, appropriate nutrition and maintaining a healthy weight can help offset these risks.

-The best exercise for the mid-life years is HIIT (High Impact Interval Training), which involves exercising to a high level in short spurts, and relaxing in between before exercising again.
+Research is showing the best exercise for the mid-life years is HIIT, which involves exercising to a high level in short spurts, and relaxing in between before exercising again.
 For example, exercise 30 seconds, relax 30 seconds over a 20-30 minute time period.

 Often done in a gym with a variety of equipment.
 But it doesn’t have to involve expensive gym membership or equipment you’ll be pleased to know!